w3f/polkadot-wiki/docs/learn/learn-staking.md

   account.
 The earned rewards can be bonded (locked) immediately for staking on your stash account, which would effectively compound the rewards you receive over time.
 You could also choose to have them deposited to your controller account or a different account as free (transferable) balance.
-  If you are a validator, it also sets your [session keys](learn-keys.md#session-keys).
+  If you are a validator, it can also be used to set your [session keys](learn-keys.md#session-keys).
 Controller accounts only needs enough funds to pay for transaction fees.

 :::warning